xmartlabs/xmartlabs.github.io/_posts/2020-07-08-protecting-your-frontend-from-a-bad-backend.md

 Our app is an online shopping platform (creative, right?).
 FYI: all these next examples have happened to me first-hand (naturally I've adapted them for this post, but the concept is the same).

+## Main Issues We Run Into When Integrating APIs

 ### Key That Are Not Concise

 Let's say we query our backend for products and this is the response: